 In Valencia and Catalonia

-While in Valencia, you will most probably want to order a Valenciana paella, but do not forget to stop at a number of horchaterias in Valencia.
+While in Valencia, after you've had Valenciana paella, don't forget to stop at horchateria.
 Like the name implies, horchaterias are vendors that specialize in horchata.
-The most famous horchateria is opposite the Iglesia y Torre de Santa Catalina at the corner of Plaza de la Reina.
+The most famous is opposite the Iglesia y Torre de Santa Catalina at the corner of Plaza de la Reina.

 Since there is very little variety of ingredients, there is barely any difference between the horchatas that you can get from one cafeteria to another.
 As long as it is cold and made fresh, on-site, it will be as good as any other.

 Sweet pastries that are made to be dunked in your horchata beverage are called a fartons.
 Longer than lady's fingers, these elongated, sugar-glazed pastries are very sweet.
 They are made of flour, milk, sugar, oil, and eggs.